Aarav-111/ArgStone-AGI/README.md

 Argstone is a **heavyweight reasoning engine** designed for exploring multiple perspectives on a single problem and simulating an exam-taker that always produces breadth of answers rather than a single thread.

-It’s resource-hungry, exploratory Reasoning Engine
+It’s resource-hungry, exploratory Reasoning Engine scoring ~62% in the Humanity's Last Exam!
+Breaking a World Record!!!

 ---